bennychen2004181026/T3A1Workbook/GuangJianChen_T3A1.md

 /* The constructor() method is for initializing the properties of this object.
 It is called every time a new instance of a class object is created in JavaScript.
-Here this constructor accepts an argument 'brand' and will make use of this argument inside the contructor code body.*/
+Here this constructor accepts an argument 'brand' and will make use of this argument inside the constructor code body.*/

   constructor(brand) {

   /* The 'this' keyword here is referencing to current newly created instance object.
 And by applying the dot notation on `this` keyword, the 'brand' parameter will be assigned to the a defined property 'name' on this car instance object.*/

-    this.carname = brand;
+    this.carName = brand;
   }

   /* A class object method with a defined name 'present' is defined and it can be called on the instance of the Car class object. */

   present() {

-  /* This method returns an interpolated string of 'I have a ' concatenated with value of the carname property of this car instance. */
+  /* This method returns an interpolated string of 'I have a ' concatenated with value of the carName property of this car instance. */

-    return 'I have a ' + this.carname;
+    return 'I have a ' + this.carName;
   }
 }